-According to the Company's proxy statement, for a shareholder proposal to be considered for inclusion in the Company's proxy statement for the annual meeting next year, the written proposal must be received by the Corporate Secretary of the Company at their principal executive offices no later than December 7, 2022.
-For a shareholder proposal that is not intended to be included in the Company's proxy statement under Rule 14a-8 or for a shareholder to nominate a director for election to the Board for the annual meeting next year, the shareholder must give timely notice to the Corporate Secretary of the Company in accordance with the Company's Bylaws, which, in general, require that the notice be received by the Corporate Secretary of the Company:
+According to the Company's proxy statement, for a shareholder proposal to be considered for inclusion in the Company's proxy statement for the annual meeting next year, the written proposal must be received by the Corporate Secretary of the Company at their principal executive offices no later than [December , 2022].
+If the date of next year's annual meeting is moved more than 30 days before or after the anniversary date of the Annual Meeting, the deadline for inclusion of proposals in the Company's proxy statement is instead a reasonable time before the Company begins to print and mail its proxy materials.

+According to the Company's proxy statement, for a shareholder proposal that is not intended to be included in the Company's proxy statement under Rule 14a-8 or for a shareholder to nominate a director for election to the Board for the annual meeting next year, the shareholder must give timely notice to the Corporate Secretary of the Company in accordance with the Company's Bylaws, which, in general, require that the notice be received by the Corporate Secretary of the Company:

-- · Not earlier than January 19, 2023, and - Not later than the close of business on February 18, 2023.
+- · Not earlier than [January 19, 2023], and - · Not later than the close of business on [February 18, 2023].